apache/arrow-rs/dev/release/README.md

 ARROW_GITHUB_API_TOKEN=$ARROW_GITHUB_API_TOKEN CHECKOUT_ROOT=/tmp/arrow-rs CHERRY_PICK_SHA=b2de5446cc1e45a0559fb39039d0545df1ac0d26 python3 dev/release/cherry-pick-pr.py
 ```

-## Tags
+## Labels

-There are two tags that help keep track of backporting:
+There are two labels that help keep track of backporting:

 1. [`cherry-picked`](https://github.com/apache/arrow-rs/labels/cherry-picked) for PRs that have been cherry-picked/backported to `active_release`
 2. [`release-cherry-pick`](https://github.com/apache/arrow-rs/labels/release-cherry-pick) for the PRs that are the cherry pick